 Your application for the Advanced CERT Volunteer Program should be accompanied by copies of the certificates of completion from these required advanced training courses.
 Upon receipt of your application, the Emergency Services Division will review the material and conduct an interview with the applicant.
 If approved, your appointment into this program will be contingent upon passing a background investigation.

-To sign up or if you have any questions, please contact Mike Rose at (949) 248-3535 or email email@example.com.
+To sign up or if you have any questions, please contact James Shadle at (949) 248-3583 or email firstname.lastname@example.org.